isabella232/experience-manager-guides-learn.en/help/tutorials/user-guide/web-editor-content-snippet.md

 description: Learn how to insert a content snippet from your data source
 ---

-# Insert a content snippet generator from your data source
+# Insert a content snippet from your data source

 AEM Guides provides the feature to connect with your data source.
 You can fetch your data, insert it into your topics, and edit it.
-You can easily create a content snippet generator and reuse it within your topics.
+You can easily create a content snippet using the content snippet generator and reuse it within your topics.

-Perform the following steps to create a content snippet generator and insert it in your topic:
+Perform the following steps to create a content snippet using the content snippet generator and insert it in your topic:

 1. Select **Data Sources** ![](images/data-source-icon.svg)   in the left panel to view the connected data sources.
 The Data Sources panel opens and displays all the connected data sources.
     >[!NOTE]